 Last updated: January 2023

 The classic doctor’s list of food triggers includes cheese, aged meat, chocolate, caffeine, beer, red wine, and artificial sweetener.
-In recent years, gluten and dairy have been added to some lists.
-Whatever's on the food list, it is often presented without an explanation of why these foods should be avoided.
-There's little attention paid to the fact that not everyone with food triggers will have trouble with all these foods, some may find that foods that don't appear on the list are triggers, still others may have no food triggers at all.
+Gluten and dairy have been added to some lists.
+Whatever's on the food list is often presented without an explanation of why these foods should be avoided.
+There's little attention paid to the fact that not everyone with food triggers will have trouble with all these foods.
+Some may find that foods that don't appear on the list are triggers, still, others may have no food triggers at all.

 The food chemicals that are thought to be the primary culprits to trigger migraine attacks are listed below.
 Some are naturally occurring, while others are added to foods.
 I’ve included some information on each of the food chemicals as well as links to good resources to learn about each one.
 A quick web search of any of the terms will also lead you to comprehensive guides.

 Sulfates/sulfites: Food additives are the primary source of sulfates/sulfites, though wine and beer are naturally high in them.
 To find added sulfites, look for the words sulfite, bisulfite, metabisulfite, or sulfur in the list of ingredients.
-Those words will usually be combined with another word or two, like sulfur dioxide or potassium bisulfite.
-(The beginning of the linked article addresses allergic reactions to sulphites; scroll down for food lists.)
+Those words will usually be combined with another word or two, like sulfur dioxide or potassium bisulfite.4,5

-Artificial sweeteners: You probably know artificial sweeteners by brand name (Sweet ’n Low, Splenda, Equal), the generic names are saccharin, aspartame, acesulfame potassium (Ace-K), sucralose, neotame, and advantame.
+Artificial Sweeteners: You probably know artificial sweeteners by brand name (Sweet ’n Low, Splenda, Equal), the generic names are saccharin, aspartame, acesulfame potassium (Ace-K), sucralose, neotame, and advantage.8